OverlordAkise/jquery-viewer/README.md

 You can advance the album (folder = album) by either clicking, space or right arrow.
 It works on mobile too, because you can advance the album by clicking (touching).

+For a live preview visit my website [oblivion.at](http://oblivion.at/reader/)

 ## Source

 The pictures inside the 'pics' folder are shooting pictures of 'Megumi Koneko', all the rights belong to her.